 What is road tax?

-Road tax, also known as car tax or vehicle tax, is a government-imposed fee that applies to all motor vehicles, including cars, motorcycles, and trucks.
-The amount of tax varies based on the type and size of the vehicle, as well as its engine capacity.
-Paying this tax is essential for keeping your vehicle registration valid and avoiding fines or legal issues.
+Road tax, also known as vehicle tax, is a statutory fee imposed by the government on all motor vehicles, including cars, motorcycles, and commercial trucks.
+The tax rate is calculated based on vehicle classification, specifications, and engine capacity.
+Timely payment is required to maintain valid vehicle registration and prevent legal complications.

 Step-by-step guide to renewing car tax in Thailand